core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

     * A device joining a CoAP group communication {{RFC7390}} protected with OSCORE {{I-D.ietf-core-oscore-groupcomm}} may be required to initially verify freshness and synchronize state or time with a client by using the Echo option in a unicast response to a multicast request.
 The client receiving the response with the Echo option includes the Echo option with the same value in a request, either in a unicast request to the responding server, or in a subsequent group request.
 In the latter case, the Echo option will be ignored except by the responding server.

 3. A server that sends large responses to unauthenticated peers SHOULD mitigate amplification attacks such as described in Section 11.3 of {{RFC7252}} (where an attacker would put a victim's address in the source address of a CoAP request).
-For this purpose, a server MAY ask a client to Echo its request to verify its source address.
+The RECOMMENDED way to do this is to ask a client to Echo its request to verify its source address.
 This needs to be done only once per peer and limits the range of potential victims from the general Internet to endpoints that have been previously in contact with the server.
 For this application, the Echo option can be used in messages that are not integrity protected, for example during discovery.

     *  In the presence of a proxy, a server will not be able to distinguish different origin client endpoints.
 Following from the recommendation above, a proxy that sends large responses to unauthenticated peers SHOULD mitigate amplification attacks.
-The proxy MAY use Echo to verify origin reachability as described in {{echo-proc}}.
+The proxy SHOULD use Echo to verify origin reachability as described in {{echo-proc}}.
 The proxy MAY forward idempotent requests immediately to have a cached result available when the client's Echoed request arrives.

 4. A server may want to use the request freshness provided by the Echo to verify the aliveness of a client.
 Note that in a deployment with hop-by-hop security and proxies, the server can only verify aliveness of the closest proxy.